briis/smartweather/README.md

 `git clone https://github.com/briis/smartweather.git`

 ## Track Updates
-This custom component can be tracked with the help of the [Custom Updater](https://github.com/custom-components/custom_updater) component.
+This custom component can be tracked with the help of the [Custom Updater](https://github.com/custom-components/custom_updater) component or [HACS](https://github.com/custom-components/hacs/).

-In your configuration.yaml file add the following:
+For custom_updater, in your configuration.yaml file add the following:
 ```yaml
 custom_updater:
 component_urls:
   - https://raw.githubusercontent.com/briis/smartweather/master/custom_updater.json
 ```
+For HACS, add `briis/smartweather` as an integration under settings -> custom repositories

 ## Configuration
 Start by configuring the core platform.
 No matter which of the entities you activate, this has to be configured.
 The core platform by itself does nothing else than fetch the current data from *WeatherFlow*, so by activating this you will not see any entities being created in Home Assistant.